 Every business needs a set of philosophies to live by and share.
-Ours were inspired by Yvon Chouinard, the founder of Patagonia.

 Our design philosophy lies at the core of building safe, innovative, functional and reliable vessels.
 Great design is more than just good aesthetics, it is the way we use a product.
 Only then do you experience all the subtle touches; the ingenious visible and invisible aspects that make a great design, exceptional.